scsole/minimal-search-engine/README.md

-# Search Engine
+# Minimal Search Engine

-A search engine written in C
+A minimal search engine written in C++